LorenzoBachi/simECG_2022/README.md

 This ECG simulator is built on the simulator described in A. Petrėnas, V. Marozas, A. Sološenko, R. Kubilius, J. Skibarkienė, J. Oster and L. Sörnmo, "Electrocardiogram modeling duringparoxysmal atrial fibrillation: application to the detection of brief episodes", Physiological Measurement, 2017, [https://doi.org/10.1088/1361-6579/aa9153](doi.org/10.1088/1361-6579/aa9153).
 In the same fashion of its predecessor, this simulator is licensed with GNU General Public License version 3:
 [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

-Contributors to this code repository:
+Contributors of this code repository:

 Lorenzo Bachi, PhD student at Scuola Superiore Sant'Anna, Pisa l.bachi@santannapisa.it